SnehaEkka/BA840-LLMs-in-Education-CrewAI/README.md

 - Investigate deployment in classroom settings with transparency and ethics in mind.

 ## Coursework & Contributors
-- **Coursework:** Completed as part of **[Course Name/Code Here]**, with a focus on AI applications in education, natural language processing, and interactive learning systems.
+- **Coursework:** Completed as part of **BA840 - Data Ethics** course (Boston University MSBA), with a focus on AI applications in education, natural language processing, and interactive learning systems.
 - **Contributors:**
   - Gunjan Sharma
   - Jasmine Gohil